sudoTheArkKnight/AutomatingMyLife/PowerShell Scripts/GitHub-Repo-Setup.md

 Creating and configuring your GitHub repository is a breeze with the GitHub Repository Setup script:

 1. **Run the Script:**
    Execute the script in your PowerShell 7 terminal.
+(Found under PowerShell Scripts Folder)

    ```powershell
    ./github-repo-setup.ps1